tasal9/ZamAI/Building-Neovim.md

 ### Windows / MSVC

+Note: No one has already confirmed that building with the following steps is possible today.
+See [build.ps1](https://github.com/neovim/neovim/blob/master/ci/build.ps1) for the confirmed steps.

 1. Install [Visual Studio](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community) (2017 or later) with the _Desktop development with C++_ workload.
     - On 32-bit Windows, you will need [this workaround](https://developercommunity.visualstudio.com/content/problem/212989/ninja-binary-format.html).
 2. Open the Neovim project.
 Visual Studio automatically starts the build.